Wolla Bank Pit

 About the reserve

 Flooded clay pits with extensive beds of reed and sea club-rush, with great reedmace, fennel pondweed, wild celery, sea arrowgrass and water-crowfoot.
-There are also colonies of common spotted-orchid.
+There are also colonies of common spotted-orchid and swathes of knapweed.

 Snipe are frequent visitors in winter, when bittern and bearded tit are occasional visitors.
-In the breeding season, reed and sedge warblers (and occasionally grasshopper warblers), reed bunting, and great crested and little grebe all nest.
+In the breeding season, reed and sedge warblers, reed bunting and little grebe all nest.
 Many rare migrants have also been seen.
+Fieldfare, redwing and song thrush can be abundant in the winter.

-The entrance track made of chalk has a range of chalkland flora and many butterflies, such as common blue, small copper and wall.
+The entrance track made of chalk has a range of chalkland flora and many butterflies, such as common blue, small copper and painted lady.
 Dragonflies, such as migrant hawker, also occur.
 The Wolla Bank Reedbed lies on the opposite side of the road.

 Nearest postcode PE24 5XH.
 Please note - postcodes are for the nearest registered address as we are unable to get postcodes for nature reserves.